Tis’ the season for autoimmune flare-ups! But not for you.

 - Offer to host: This is no small feat, but… if you do host, you can decide on the main menu which ensures you have food to eat.
 Everyone else can bring sides and desserts.

 - Treat yourself: I know I mentioned that the holidays are no reason to consume foods that could send you into a flare, but I do think you should allow yourself a little treat that’s compliant with your diet restrictions.
 I love to make pies during Thanksgiving and Christmas… it’s the only time of year I make them.
-The Coconut Cream Pie I am making this year is compliant with the Autoimmune Paleo protocol and I am so pumped for a slice.
-In the past, we’ve also had AIP Pumpkin Pie and these Cherry Turnovers (before I found out that I couldn’t tolerate eggs).
+In the past, we’ve had Coconut Cream Pie, AIP Pumpkin Pie and these Cherry Turnovers (before I found out that I couldn’t tolerate eggs).

 So, bottom line – treat yo’ self.

 And… if you are looking for autoimmune-friendly holiday recipes, here are a few posts with A LOT of them!
-Hooray!
+Dig in.

 Okay, that covers food… now onto the next thing that requires planning: